WispyMouse/SomeSFDDCardGame/Unity/Assets/StreamingAssets/windows_readme.txt

 # Window Glossary

-OWNER_STARTTURN
+SELF_STARTTURN
-- OWNER is the entity with the status effect on it
+- SELF is the entity with the status effect on it